 You want to start designing a web application without coding but may not know where to start.
-Well, lucky for you, today we will be talking about the best practices when starting this journey and how you can design your next app with the tools of a low code or no-code app builder.
-Let’s first look at a high level of the advantages of a no-code SaaS platform.
-The best way to describe a no-code app builder platform is it doesn’t require ANY coding to actually build an app.
+Well, lucky for you, today we will be talking about the best practices when starting this journey and how you can design your next app with the tools of a low code or no code app builder.
+Let’s first look at a high level of the advantages of a no code SaaS platform.
+The best way to describe a no code app builder platform is it doesn’t require ANY coding to actually build an app.
 Yep, that’s right.
 Absolutely no coding required.
-This means anyone in your organization with access to the internet and a computer is able to empower their inner citizen developer and build an app without any development skills!
+This means anyone in your organization with access to the internet and a computer is able to empower their inner citizen developer and build app without code!
 Now let’s look at some of the best practices when starting this journey.

 Alignment with the IT Department

 One of the wonderful benefits of codeless programming or little to no code required is the idea IT is no longer in complete control of your app development and the business can be more agile.
 However, it doesn’t mean IT is completely out of the picture.
 It’s important to have your IT department in on the decision of which app builder to go with so they can look over security protocol and compliance.
 If you are looking at a PWA builder with little to no coding (meaning it could be low code) you may need a developer on the project to help with customization and certain integrations.